interstitialRedirectModalTitle

 My work in a field once thought to be too difficult and dangerous for women.

-Samantha Horn, Director of Science for TNC in Maine.
+By Samantha Horn, Former Director of Science in Maine

 “Aren’t you afraid to drive across the country like that?
 Aren’t you afraid that if you go out in the field alone, you’ll be attacked/ your boat will capsize/ you’ll get lost?
 Aren’t you intimidated by being the only woman?”